Welcome to the United Nations

 Enterprises, governments and employers’ and workers’ organizations are important in ensuring that commitments pertaining to employment, environmental and health standards, are met in line with relevant international standards and agreements.
 Many enterprises have adopted policies governing labour and employment aspects of their operations as part of their longer-term sustainability strategies, translating their international commitments into national legislation.

-Read More: International labour standards lay down the basic minimum social standards agreed upon by all players in the global economy.
-They are either conventions, which are legally binding international treaties that may be ratified by member States and translated into national legislation, or recommendations, which serve as non-binding guidelines.
+International labour standards lay down the basic minimum social standards agreed upon by all players in the global economy.
+They are either conventions, which are legally binding international treaties that may be ratified by Member States and translated into national legislation, or recommendations, which serve as non-binding guidelines.
 Whilst not directly binding on enterprises if not integrated in national legislation, the principles derived from the conventions and recommendations adopted by the ILO act as a guide for enterprises’ behaviour worldwide.

 The Tripartite Declaration of Principles concerning Multinational Enterprises and Social Policy (MNE Declaration) is of particular relevance in the context of the SDGs.
 It seeks to encourage the positive contribution that enterprises can make to economic and social progress and to minimize and resolve the difficulties to which their various operations may give raise.
 As the only ILO instrument directly addressed to enterprises, it translates the principles derived from international labour standards into guidance for company operations.
 It also addresses governments and social partners on the need for a conducive legislative and policy framework to fully harness the contribution of private sector action for inclusive growth and decent work.

 Some governments are increasingly introducing policies and initiatives to stimulate sustainable and responsible business behaviour of foreign MNEs in their countries.
 An example is the Social Responsibility Council for Sustainable Development in Chile, which advises the minister of economy on the development of policies relating to social responsibility and coordinates the various state organisms, the private sector and civil society.
 In addition, home countries of MNEs often oversee MNEs activity in other parts of the world.
 There are examples at the regional level such as the CSR Policy for the Extractive Sector in Mozambique and the African Mining Vision adopted by the African Union, which establish a regional policy framework to better harness the opportunities of the extractive industry for inclusive growth in Africa and recognize that public policies need to be in place to better align private polices with national and local development priorities.
 Over the past two decades, governments have increasingly integrated labour provisions in investment and trade agreements.
-The North American Agreement on Labor Cooperation (NAALC) added a social dimension to the North America Free Trade Agreement (NAFTA), to advance the contribution of FDI and trade to socioeconomic development.
+The North American Agreement on Labour Cooperation (NAALC) added a social dimension to the North America Free Trade Agreement (NAFTA), to advance the contribution of FDI and trade to socioeconomic development.

 Targets in SDG 8 of relevance to enterprises and role of ILO